sivel/speedtest-cli/README.rst

                             affected by --bytes
       --list                Display a list of speedtest.net servers sorted by distance
-      --server SERVER       Specify a server ID to test against --mini MINI           URL of the Speedtest Mini server --source SOURCE       Source IP address to bind to --timeout TIMEOUT     HTTP timeout in seconds.
+      --server SERVER       Specify a server ID (or city name) to test against --mini MINI           URL of the Speedtest Mini server --source SOURCE       Source IP address to bind to --timeout TIMEOUT     HTTP timeout in seconds.
 Default 10